exxsy/laravel-ffmpeg/README.md

 ### Handling exceptions

-When the encoding fails, a `ProtoneMedia\LaravelFFMpeg\Exporters\EncodingException` shall be thrown, which extends the underlying `FFMpeg\Exception\RuntimeException` class.
+When the encoding fails, a `ProtoneMedia\LaravelFFMpeg\Exceptions\EncodingException` shall be thrown, which extends the underlying `FFMpeg\Exception\RuntimeException` class.
 This class has two methods that can help you identify the problem.
 Using the `getCommand` method, you can get the executed command with all parameters.
 The `getErrorOutput` method gives you a full output log.

 In previous versions of this package, the message of the exception was always *Encoding failed*.
 You can downgrade to this message by updating the `set_command_and_error_output_on_exception` configuration key to `false`.